iotaledger/introduction-docs/docs/tutorials/mainnet_hornet_node_k8s.md

 For running the [one click script](https://github.com/iotaledger/one-click-tangle/tree/chrysalis/hornet-mainnet-k8s/README.md) you need to get access to a K8s cluster.
 For local development, we recommend [microk8s](https://microk8s.io/).
 Instructions on how to install it can be found [here](https://blog.jarrousse.org/installing-microk8s-on-mac-os-x/).
 You may also need to enable the ingress add-on on micro-k8s by running `microk8s.enable ingress`.
 In addition you need the [kubectl](https://kubernetes.io/docs/tasks/tools/) command line tool [properly configured](https://kubernetes.io/docs/reference/kubectl/overview/) to get access to your cluster.

-The referred script accepts the following parameters (passed as variables on the command line):
+You can pass the following parameters as variables on the command line to the one-click script:

 * `NAMESPACE`: The namespace where the one-click script will create the K8s objects. `tangle` by default.
 * `PEER`: A [multipeer address](https://wiki.iota.org/hornet/post_installation/peering#addressing-peer-neighbors) that will be used to peer your nodes with.
 If no address is provided, autopeering will be configured for the first Hornet Node (`hornet-0`) of the set.